 Metal Inert Gas Welding (MIG), also known as Gas Metal Arc Welding (GMAW), is the most common type of welding.
-It can be used with a variety of metals, from steel to aluminum.
+It can be used with various metals, from steel to aluminum.
 MIG welding is effective at fusing thick materials and dissimilar metals.

 Another welding process is Tungsten Inert Gas Welding (TIG), or Gas Tungsten Arc Welding (GTAW).
-TIG welding is used to create precise, aesthetic welds with thin materials or non-ferrous metals.
+TIG welding creates precise, aesthetic welds with thin materials or non-ferrous metals.
 This type of welding can neatly fuse aluminum, copper, nickel and titanium.
 It produces cleaner welds but takes longer to complete when compared to MIG welding.

 Choosing a Metal Fabrication Shop